 The corruption of death no longer holds any power over mankind, thanks to the Word, who has come to dwell among them through his one body.

 This excerpt from St. Athanasius’ famous work On the Incarnation (8-9, PG 25, 110-111) portrays the drama of the Word of God breaking into our world and assuming a human body in order to save us.
-It is used in the Roman Office of Readings for May 2, the liturgical memorial (feast) of Saint Athanasius, one of the greatest of the Fathers and Doctors of the Catholic Church, revered equally by Eastern Orthodox and Protestant Christians as a valiant defender of the full divinity and humanity of the Lord Jesus Christ.
+It appears in the Roman Office of Readings for May 2, the liturgical memorial (feast) of Saint Athanasius, defender of the full divinity and humanity of the Lord Jesus Christ.